Men's netball: State member organisations

+Victoria Men's and Mixed Netball League (M-League)

+The Victoria Men's and Mixed Netball Association (VMMNA) run a male and mixed netball league over the summer months.
+The league is run on Wednesday nights at The State Netball Centre in Parkville, Melbourne.
+This league also includes Junior M-League for 14&U and 17&U males.
+A junior league is also run mid year with the same age groups competing.

 West Australian Netball League

-Between 2001 and 2004 the West Australian Netball League featured a men's netball division.
+Between 2001 and 2004 the West Australian Netball League (WANL) featured a men's netball division.
+Initially six teams played off, Warriors, Flames, Sparks, Coastals, Bullets and Rangers.
 Perth Bullets were the inaugural premiers.
 Coastals won the other three titles.
 The men's division was relaunched in 2018 featuring four teams – West Coast Warriors, Perth Lions, South East Demons and Wheatbelt Flames.
-West Coast Warriors would go on to win the first two titles.
+West Coast Warriors would go on to win the first two titles before Roar dominated winning 4 in a row.In 2024 Rangers entered a men’s side in the competition once again followed by Peel Lightning in 2026.

+In 2025, West Coast Mens and Mixed Netball Association started Thunder League which provided a boys competition with 14 & Under and 17 & Under divisions.
+This competition ran after WANL and extends the development pathway for boys netball in Western Australia.

 Men's Netball in England

-In England, men's and mixed netball is governed by the England Men's & Mixed Netball Association.
+In England, men's and mixed netball is governed by the England Men's and Mixed Netball Association which was formed in 2019.
 2020 trials were held for the England men's and mixed national netball squad that were to compete at the now postponed inaugural men's and mixed netball World Cup in Perth Australia.
-Knights men's netball team was established in 2018 and has seen them grow to three teams.

-2021 the inaugural England Men's & Mixed Netball Association National Championships was held at Nottingham Trent University, with the London Giants winning the men's and mixed national titles.
+In 2021 the inaugural England Men's & Mixed Netball Association National Championships were held at Nottingham Trent University, with the London Giants winning the men's and mixed national titles.
+On 30 October 2022, the England Men's national team played their debut international test against Australia Men.